Robert Coombes (murderer): Life

-The murder
+Murder

 Both Robert and Nathaniel testified that Robert the younger had purchased the knife himself with the express intention of killing his mother, a week or so before the event at the Brett's shop at 273 Barking Road for the price of five pence.
 The knife was first hidden in a dustbin in the back yard then in an unused chimney in the house.

 Robert the elder had left the family, as per his usual pattern, late on Friday or early on Saturday 6 July 1895, and left sufficient cash to last until his expected return.
-The boys were getting older and were starting to misbehave.

-On Sunday 7 July Emily had beaten Nathaniel and he told Robert that he wanted to kill her.
-That night, around 3.45am on the Monday morning, Robert stabbed his mother in the heart twice as she lay in bed, having first struck her on the head with a truncheon.
-Robert (who had slept in his mother's room) seemingly went back to sleep.
-Between 8.30 and 9am on the Monday he went to Nathaniel's room and told him that he had killed their mother.
+On Sunday 7 July, Emily had beaten Nathaniel and he told Robert that he wanted to kill her.
+Around 3:45 am on Monday morning, Robert stabbed his mother in the heart twice as she lay in bed, having first struck her on the head with a truncheon.
+Robert, who had slept in his mother's room, seemingly went back to sleep.
+Between 8:30 and 9 am on the Monday he went to Nathaniel's room and told him that he had killed their mother.
 Nathaniel did not believe this and asked to see.
-Court evidence states the mother was still groaning in agony at 9am.
+Court evidence states the mother was still groaning in agony at 9 am.
 They covered her head and went out.